soufiane-ezzemany/DevOps-IMT-FIL/README.md

     * with Docker Compose: `docker compose push`
     * or with Docker, e.g. `docker push europe-west9-docker.pkg.dev/your-gcp-project/voting-image/result`

+* In case you struggle making this work, you can use our public images from Docker Hub during the session (not in the repo you will send us).
+  The tags are, e.g. for the `result` image

+        eloip13009/result

+You will notice that for the `seed` image, the public version only sends a total of 300 votes, instead of 3000 previously.

 ## Mandatory version

 <!-- -->